 A cross-connection is any connection in a water system that could allow "bad," or non-potable, water to come into contact with "good," or potable, water.
 By law (WAC 246-290-490), Sun Cove must be in compliance with Cross Connection Control regulations.
 For the most part, this applies to owners of "in-ground" irrigation systems, although things like swimming pools or any system that connects a chemical deemed hazardous to the public water supply will also require protection.

-1. In 2015 all members were required to complete and submit the "Cross-Connection Control Survey."
+1. In 2020 all members with water service were required to complete and submit the "Cross-Connection Control Survey."
 Members will be re-issued a survey every 5 years to document changes to their independent water systems.
 If you do not know how to answer a question, please specify that you are unsure so the water manager knows to get in touch with you to work with you.

 2. Click HERE for the Installation Packet that was provided to members needing to install backflow protection.
 (Please note that the Backflow Assembly Installation Demo, hosted by Jason Knight, was for 2016 only.)

 Everybody's system is different.
 If you have a hot tub, you must fill out and submit the form HERE if you have not done so already.